Coldcard/ckbunker/README.md

 - a Tor-capable brwoser, like "Tor Browser" or Tails.
 - (optional) a microSD card, for logging of transactions on Coldcard

+## Example use cases

+### Sign small transactions with just a password

+You can set a password and have your ColdCard sign anything below a custom amount provided you enter that password.
+Or instead require you to type a pin into the ColdCard for verification.
+[6102](https://twitter.com/6102bitcoin/status/1228425672827293696)